LeanderTenbarge/Multi-Element-Wing-Generator/README.md

 2. General Outline of the Problem
 3. Shape Transformations
 4. PCHIP Interpolations
+5. NACA 4 Digit Camber Function
-5. Case Folder Structure and explanation
+6. Case Folder Structure and explanation
-6. Example Usage and Photos
+7. Example Usage and Photos
-7. Future plans and Licensing
+8. Future plans and Licensing

 ## Installation
  - In order to utilize the necessary modules and packages for this code to work we are using python 3.10 managed through a conda environment.